-Ask Annie: What Is a Digital Badge?BY: Anne Fick '20 DATE: November 16, 2016 CATEGORIES: Getting Involved/Getting Connected
+First-year Files: What Is a Digital Badge?BY: Annie Fick '20 DATE: November 16, 2016 CATEGORIES: Getting Involved/Getting Connected

 Ever heard of a digital badge?
 I hadn’t until I started learning about ePortfolios.

 To answer this question, I spoke with Dr. Maureen Dawson (pictured right), Assistant Dean for Cultural Competency and Engagement in the First Year of Studies.
 “Digital badges are relatively new to Notre Dame.
 They are an award for ePortfolios that allows students to document what they learn as they explore outside of the classroom,” she says.

 To earn a badge, students work online in their free time to fulfill the requirements specified for the award.
 They are completely optional and entirely student-driven, offering you the opportunity to convey what you have gained from your personal experience, campus exploration, and academic work using all kinds of media.

 “The idea is to engage students who want to learn about a topic on a deeper level, and provide them with valuable skills to help them in their future endeavors,” Dean Dawson explains.

 There are two badges that can be received specifically through the Moreau First Year Experience, which students can start as soon as they like.
 One award is given as soon as students finish them, but the other, the Five Pillars Badge, has a specific due date in the spring.